Privacy Policy

 Access to your information and updating your information

 You have the right to request a copy of the personal data which we hold about you.
-If you so request, we shall provide you with a copy of your personal data which we are processing (“subject access request”).
+If you so request, we shall provide you with a copy of your personal data which we are processing (“data subject access request”).
+We may refuse to comply with a data subject access request if the request is manifestly unfounded or excessive in nature.

-You also have the right to receive your personal data in a structured and commonly used format so that it can be transferred to another data controller (“data portability”).
+You may also have the right, in certain circumstances, to receive your personal data in a structured and commonly used format so that it can be transferred to another data controller (“data portability”).
+The right to data portability only applies where your personal data is processed by us with your consent or for the performance of a contract and when processing is carried out by automated means.

 You also have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data which is based on our legitimate interests.
 Where you object on this ground, we shall no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.